c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Line 59 Cadwaladr is the son of King Cadwallon of Gwynedd (who died in battle in 634)]

-575 Battle of Gwen Ystrad.
+575 AD Battle of Gwen Ystrad (Or White Strath).
 King Theodric and Urien Rheged battled (on the banks of the upper Tees???)
 Urien was victorius.
 Urien's champions at this battle are described as the "men of Catraeth".[Catterick?
 Not proven].
 I have found this excellent website Caelin's Chronicle with an interactive map that suggests Catraeth was an area North of Salway between the rivers Tweed and Teviot in Southern modern day Scotland.

 See Taliesin reference for clues to battle location